NomicFoundation/hardhat-vscode/docs/publish-extension.md

 To publish `hardhat-solidity` you need to do next steps:

 1. `git fetch`, Checkout out `development`, then ensure your branch is up to date `git pull --ff-only`
+2. Perform a clean install and build (will lose all uncommited changes) `git clean -fdx .`, `yarn install`, `yarn build`
-2. Run a full check, stopping on failure: `yarn fullcheck`, you can check that each commit meets our build requirements with: `git rebase main --exec "yarn && yarn fullcheck"`
+3. Run a full check, stopping on failure: `yarn fullcheck`, you can check that each commit meets our build requirements with: `git rebase main --exec "yarn && yarn fullcheck"`
-3. Confirm the commits represent the features for the release
+4. Confirm the commits represent the features for the release
-4. Branch into a release branch named for the current date: `git checkout -b release/yyyy-mm-dd`
+5. Branch into a release branch named for the current date: `git checkout -b release/yyyy-mm-dd`
-5. Update the package version based on semver
+6. Update the package version based on semver
-6. Update the changelog by adding a new entry for the new version based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)
+7. Update the changelog by adding a new entry for the new version based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)
-7. Commit the package version and changelog change as a version bump commit:
+8. Commit the package version and changelog change as a version bump commit:

 ```
 chore: bump version to v0.x.x